We got our hands on the Phantom Blue Honor 8X and it's glorious

-What makes the color "phantom" is the shifting quality of its finish, which shifts from blue to purple and pink when it catches the light.
+What makes the color "phantom" is the shifting quality of its finish, which changes from blue to purple and pink when it catches the light.
 It's a technique that Huawei and other Chinese rivals have used on phones in 2018 to eye-catching effect.
-The Huawei P20 Pro was one particularly successful example and uses a similar color gradient as the new Honor 8X shade.
+The Huawei P20 Pro was one particularly successful example, with a similar color gradient to the new Honor 8X shade.

 Colors may not seem like the last thing people should care about when buying a new phone, but bright colors and eccentric finishes are one surefire way for companies to grab buyers' attention in a crowded marketplace.
 While Huawei is struggling to sell its phones in an increasingly hostile global environment that questions the company's close relationship with the Chinese government, it nevertheless continues to push phones in friendly markets and innovate on features, software and design.